Q. What do I do if I'm having problems accessing library resources? How do I access the library’s databases from off-campus?

 When off campus, you may be prompted to log in with your AU credentials.
 Follow the pattern provided in the login prompt, e.g., students should often leave out the "student" in their email addresses and input abXXXXa@american.edu, instead.

 You may like to try AU's Virtual Private Network (VPN).
 Install the client software, Ivanti Secure Access Client (formerly Pulse Secure), by logging in to the portal at https://myau.american.edu/, then clicking on Technology > Download Software.
-Instructions for installing and configuring the VPN Client can be found on OIT's site: http://www.american.edu/oit/network/VPN.cfm
+Instructions for installing and configuring the VPN Client can be found on OIT's site at http://www.american.edu/oit/network/VPN.cfm.
+When using the VPN, the number of times you will be prompted to log in will be minimized.

 If this does not resolve the issue, fill out the Report a Problem form and we’ll get back to you as soon as possible.
 Please include as many details as possible (i.e. full citation, how you are accessing the resource, link to the catalog record, whether you were prompted to log in, the text of any error message, screenshots, etc.) to help us troubleshoot the problem.